-Students who are no longer taking courses (e.g., students in the 4th year or beyond) register for Advanced Doctoral Study (TGS500) while still in the program and not on clinical internship.
-Advanced students on a training grant (e.g., NRSA/F-31, NSF, T-32, foundation funding) or receiving any type of stipend2 must register for Advanced Doctoral Study (TGS500) for all quarters (Fall/Winter/Spring/Summer) that they are receiving funding.
-Students completing their clinical internship register for ClinPsy 550 (APA-Accredited Internship, Full-Time, 1-year) for every quarter, up to four quarters, that they are mostly at the internship.
+Students in their fourth (4th) year or beyond must register for Advanced Doctoral Study (TGS500) while still in the program and not on clinical internship.
+Students completing their clinical internship must register for ClinPsy 550 (APA-Accredited Internship, Full-Time, 1-year) for every quarter, up to four quarters, that they are mostly at the internship.
 For example, if a student's internship starts in July, they will register for ClinPsy 550 starting that Summer quarter and remain enrolled in ClinPsy 550 through the following Spring quarter.
 If, however, a student's internship starts in August, the student will register for ClinPsy 550 starting that Fall quarter and remain enrolled in ClinPsy 550 through the following Summer quarter.
-Students who are no longer taking courses, not funded through a training grant or stipend, and not on their clinical internship must register for Continuous Registration (TGS512)